Back to earlier work

 Island Watch

-It combines ferry, road, weather, wildfire, evacuation, transit, and other regional updates so people can quickly check what may affect their day.
+Island Watch combines road, ferry, transit, weather, wildfire, evacuation, flood, air-quality, marine, parks, and other regional alerts so residents and travellers can quickly see what may affect their day.

 What it is

-Island Watch is a Vancouver Island public-status surface.
-It helps people see what may affect travel, access, weather, and regional movement without opening a pile of separate source pages.
+Island Watch is a public-status surface for Vancouver Island.
+It helps people understand travel, access, weather, emergency awareness, and regional movement without opening a pile of separate source pages.

 Who it is for

-Residents, commuters, and travellers who want a quick daily check before leaving home or planning a route.
+Residents, commuters, travellers, and Island communities who want a quick daily check before leaving home, planning a route, or watching changing conditions.

 What I built

-A map-first interface backed by scheduled feed ingests, normalized alert storage, region filters, route checks, and source-linked detail panels.
+I built a Next.js map-and-list interface backed by Supabase ingestion jobs, normalized alert storage, source-health tracking, region filters, route checks, ferry-connected travel context, and source-linked detail panels.

 Why it matters

-Most public updates are useful but scattered.
-Island Watch makes those updates easier to scan in one calm interface while keeping official sources visible.
+Useful public updates are often scattered across agencies and formats.
+Island Watch makes them easier to scan while keeping official sources visible and close to every decision.

 Key features

-• Map + list layout for current regional updates across Vancouver Island
+• Map + list layout for active regional updates

-• Check mode for monitored regions, corridors, and ferry-connected travel
+• Area and route checks for monitored regions, corridors, and ferry-connected travel

 • Region filters for Greater Victoria, Cowichan/Malahat, Nanaimo/Oceanside, West Coast, Comox Valley, Campbell River, North Island, and Gulf Islands

-• Detail drawers with category, source, freshness, and original links
+• Detail panels with category, source, timestamp, freshness, relevance, and original links

-• Stale-data labels and source-status reporting when upstream feeds degrade
+• Stale-data and source-health labels when upstream feeds degrade

 Data sources

 Different providers publish data in incompatible formats.
-The backend normalizes those feeds so the frontend can compare updates consistently.
+Supabase jobs normalize those feeds so the frontend can compare updates consistently.

-Source names, timestamps, and original links stay close to each alert so users can verify and follow through without hunting.
+Source names, timestamps, freshness labels, and original links stay close to each alert so people can confirm details without hunting.

 Technical notes